ART

 Empty Dream

-Contrary to these, they are dissimilar to each other regarding various aspects.
-The “Empty Dream” represents bluish color depicting sky while the mirror of water goes on as earth image, both showing heavens-touched and earth life respectively.
+Contrary to these, they are dissimilar in various aspects.
+The “Empty Dream” represents a bluish colour depicting the sky while the mirror of water goes on as an earth image, both showing heavens-touched and earth life, respectively.
 In the “Mirror of Water,” the portrait has multiple group pictures in a sequence of the same portrait, while “Empty Dream” does not follow such a pattern.
 In crux, we can say that Mariko Mori’s artwork is fabulous and depicts multiple dimensions of life aspects cyclically and spiritually.

 Work Cited